dusk-network/dusk-protocol/consensus/README.md

 - $\tau_{Validation}$
 - $\tau_{Ratification}$

-When a new round begins, each step's base timeout ($BaseTimeout_{Step}$) is adjusted to the rounded average of the past successful executions (up to $MaxElapsedTimes$ values); if no previous elapsed times are known, the base timeout is set to $DefaultStepTimeout$.
+When a new round begins, each step's base timeout ($BaseTimeout_{Step}$) is adjusted to the rounded average of the past successful executions (up to $MaxElapsedTimes$ values); if no previous elapsed times are known, the base timeout is set to $MaxStepTimeout$.

 At Iteration 0, each step timeout $\tau_{Step}$ is set to $BaseTimeout_{Step}$.
 Then, while executing iterations, if the step is successful, its elapsed time is stored in $ElapsedTimes_{Step}$; if the timeout expires, it is increased by $TimeoutIncrease$ for the next iteration.